tldr-pages/tldr/pages/linux/groups.md

 # groups

-> Print the groups a user is in
+> Print the groups a user is in.

 - Display for current user: